-With over more than 25 years of experience Dr. Hilger’s and Dr. Lyford-Pike’s practice have resulted in a reputation for superior outcomes in rhinoplasty procedure, and the referral of a significant number of patients who have had previous unsuccessful rhinoplasty surgery.
+With over more than 25 years of experience, Dr. Hilger’s and Dr. Lyford-Pike’s practice has gained a reputation for superior outcomes in rhinoplasty procedures.
+Area surgeons refer a significant number of patients to our practice who have had previous unsuccessful rhinoplasty surgery elsewhere.

 Revision surgery may be indicated for aesthetic goals, functional airway correction or both.

-Revision rhinoplasty is exceedingly challenging and many physicians are aware of the challenges and refer the patient to a more experienced surgeon.
-The Surgeons at the Hilger Clinic perform over 200 rhinoplasty annually and approximately a third of those procedures are Revision Rhinoplasty referred to our Minneapolis office for correction.
+Revision rhinoplasty is exceedingly challenging.
+Many physicians are aware of the challenges and refer the patient to a more experienced surgeon.
+The surgeons at the Hilger Clinic perform over 200 rhinoplasty surgeries annually, and approximately one-third of those procedures are revision rhinoplasty referred to our Minneapolis office for correction.